FRINXrepo/docs-public/_posts/2017-08-14-l2vpn-service-module-user-guide.md

 ##### ietf-l2vpn@2017-08-02.yang

 Original YANG is from [RFC draft - YANG Data Model for MPLS-based L2VPN][9].
-This YANG module is modified due to compatibility with OpenDaylight and is extended with L2VPN Provider elements - [modified ietf-l2vpn YANG module][10]
+This YANG module is modified due to compatibility with OpenDaylight and is extended with L2VPN Provider elements - see ietf-l2vpn@2017-08-02.yang [modified ietf-l2vpn YANG module][1]

 The YANG module contains 2 root statements and one RPC: